marchewaaa333/WIP-The500XY/README.md

 ---

+---

+## 🌈 Upcoming: Multi-Color Support (Planned)

+Yep, it’s coming.

+The500XY is getting **multi-color/multi-material support** in **Q4 2025 or Q1 2026**,
+using an **MMU-style filament switching system** (similar to Prusa MMU or Bambu AMS).

+The plan is to keep one hotend and switch filaments automatically –
+clean, smart, and without overcomplicating the motion system.

+More details, prototypes, and spaghetti blobs coming soon™.

+---

 Made with way too much white and pink monster energy drinks 🥤 and a bit of insanity
 — `@marchewaaa333`